durualayli/durualayli/README.md

 ## Hi there 🌟🌟🌟

-I'm Duru, an international computer science student at Cornell University from Turkey, also minoring in business.
+I'm Duru, a computer science student at Cornell University, also minoring in business.

-Currently, I'm passionate about iOS development, product management, and data science.
+Currently, I'm passionate about iOS development, machine learning, and product management.